KevinDepedri/Collect-and-display-a-dataset-in-augmented-reality-scenario/README.md

 # About the project -> general overview

-The project is the collection of a dataset in augmented reality.
-The general concept is to take pictures of objects from different perspectives and used them for a training of a NErf.
+The project consists in the collection of a dataset in augmented reality.

-The user can scan an area with his/her own device, take pictures of the environment, saving on a Cloud and visualize them in a second moment in the same location, inclinatio
+The user can scan the environment with his/her device.
+After a tap on the screen the application will place an anchor and hologram of the camera view.
+The user can place an unlimited number of objects, each of them is stored in a predefined path in the device.

 # Getting started